webstackdev/webstackbuilders.com/README.md

   inputPath: './current/page/myFile.md',

   // Depends on your output directory (the default is _site)
-  // You probably won’t use this: `url` is better.
+  // You probably will not use this: `url` is better.
   // Note: This value will be `false` if `permalink` is set to `false`.
   outputPath: './_site/current/page/myFile/index.html',